Reflections on the Copenhagen Producer Crossover - Five Months On.

 The next thing we wanted to do is test the fear / trust switch within our value chains in real time.
 In the morning we proposed that to make an impact as a specialty coffee community, we need to stop thinking just about our own specialty bubble and start thinking of ways to come together and infiltrate the broader coffee drinker’s world with specialty coffee values.

-It is often forgotten that little over a century ago, home roasting was the norm for most coffee drinkers.
+It is often forgotten that little over a century ago, home roasting was the norm for many coffee drinkers.
 Not just for Ethiopians, but for households across Europe and North America outside of café culture.
 It was common for streets to be filled with the scent of freshly roasted coffee, and there was pride in making a decent roast.
-Not the kind of pride that professionals have, but the kind that Italian grandmothers have about making their own pasta.
+Not the kind of pride that professionals have, but the kind that I suppose Italian grandmothers have about making their staple dishes.
 Their family tradition, their own little twist.
 Nowadays though, the specialty market associates home roasting with coffee fanatics with money and time to spare.
-A weird little niche that is more of a nuissance to importers than anything to take seriously….
+A weird little niche that is more of a nuisance to importers than anything to take seriously….

 Without concerted effort between the whole value chain, for sure the answer would be no. And as of today, no one is pushing a home roasting chain collaboration because the tiny perceived scale for individual stakeholders - and perhaps because of fears many didn’t even know they had.
 In our groups, we detected a sometimes rigid, almost technocratic perception of quality - there were looming fears in the room of the degradation of the craft of coffee roasting if home roasting caught on…